 Although the startup founder and small business owner are both entrepreneurs; the intent, primary function, and funding of their respective business model’s are radically different.
 Watch Steve Blank describe the difference further in the video below.

-Learn how to to explore your own ideas at General Assembly.
+Learn how to to explore your own startup and entrepreneurial ideas at General Assembly.